nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/Before the lab.md

 8. On the Create blade, review the summary and then select Create.\
     ![Screenshot of the Create blade.](images/Setup/image8.png "Create blade")

-9. The VM should take 10-15 minutes to provision.
+9. The VM should take 10 minutes to provision.

 #### Task 2: Verify Remote Desktop access to Data Science VM

 1. When the VM is ready, you should see a notification.
-Select **Go to resource** to view the deployed Data Science VM in the Portal.\
+Select **Go to resource** to view the deployed VM in the Portal.\
     ![The Notification window has the message that Deployment succeeded.](images/Setup/image9.png "Notification window")

 2. On the blade for the VM, select **Connect**.
 This will download a Remote Desktop (RDP) file.